Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 From this, we concluded that the mechanism could be reduced to a central folding joint and two end segments serving as controllable anchors.

-3. Geometric Parameters and Link Length Relationships The third image (Inchworm3) shows a parametric sketch of a linkage based inchworm mechanism, introducing variables such as link lengths, hinge angles, and stride geometry.
+3.Geometric Parameters and Link Length Relationships The third image (Inchworm3) shows a parametric sketch of a linkage based inchworm mechanism, introducing variables such as link lengths, hinge angles, and stride geometry.
 This diagram made clear that: